Liposuction Procedures, Risks & Recovery

 When you do feel well enough to return back to your normal routine, remember to take it easy and avoid doing anything too physically demanding as your body will still be healing from surgery.
 In particular, avoid lifting anything heavy and be careful around excitable pets or children.

 If you need to drive a vehicle after your surgery, then make sure that you ask your surgeon beforehand how soon it will be safe for you to drive.
-You definitely don’t want to be driving if you are still feeling weak or feel drowsy due to the pain medication you are taking.

 Judging Your Results

-After having liposuction you won’t make a full recovery until about four to six months after your procedure, during this time you will have swelling which will obscure the results you see.
-So it is best not to make a final judgement as to whether your liposuction was a success or not until you have made a complete and full recovery from it.
+For this reason, it’s best not to make a final judgement as to whether your liposuction was a success or not until you have made a complete and full recovery from it.

-When you have made a full recovery however, you may still feel disappointed with your results.
-Usually this is because not as much fat has been removed as you would have liked or because you don’t have the body contours that you expected to get.
+When you have made a full recovery, however, you may still feel disappointed with your results.
+Usually this is because not as much fat has been removed as you would have liked, or because you don’t have the body contours that you expected to get.

 As should have been explained to you by your surgeon, there is a limit as to how much fat can safely be removed from the body at any one time.
 So if you still feel that more fat could be removed, you may want to consider having a second procedure.

-An unexpected side effect of liposuction, and also one that tends to catch many people off guard, is how the body now reacts to weight gain.
-If you put on extra weight after your operation for example, you may notice that you gain weight in areas where you never used to gain weight such as on your buttocks rather than on your stomach.
-This may prompt some people to want to undergo a second procedure to address new problem areas that arise.
+If you put on extra weight after your operation, for example, you may notice that you gain weight in areas where you never used to gain weight, such as on your buttocks rather than on your stomach.

-Overall, if you are unhappy with your results after liposuction, you can always go back and speak to your surgeon about it.
+Overall, if you are unhappy with your results after liposuction, you can always go back and speak with your surgeon about it.
 Most people are happy with their results, and usually, those who end up unhappy went into their liposuction with unrealistic expectations.

-In such cases, it is usually the fault of the surgeon for not telling you what you can realistically expect and/or for giving you false hopes in an attempt to get you to have the procedure done with them.
+In such cases, it is usually the fault of the surgeon for not telling you what you can realistically expect, and/or for giving you false hopes in an attempt to get you to have the procedure done with them.